anoopsarkar/nlp-class/hw2.md

 Implementation of two different language models is also provided to you that reads and uses those data files.

-You have to document your development of your grammars in your Python notebook called `decipher.ipynb` in your submission.
+You have to document your development in your
+Python notebook called `decipher.ipynb` in your submission.
 As usual you have been given a default `decipher.ipynb` which is described above in the Default Submission section.